AI-Empower/Empower/CASE_STUDY-1/README.md

-# OVERVIEW:
+# Prompt Architecture Case Study #1
-## The Prompt Architecture – Modular Prompting Case Study – My Plan/Overview
+## Modular Prompting Case Study – Overview

+If you want to help, PR or reach out on discord - https://discord.gg/Me6FK2sFVs
 ### Introduction
 This study aims to address gaps in systematic benchmarking of prompting techniques, an open challenge for the field of prompt architecture.
 Specific goals are comparing performance across models and gathering optimization insights through standardized tests.
 **Independent Researcher.
 NO BUDGET.
 Educate the World.**